mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The group blending mode in Krita has priority over child layers and overrides it.
 This can be surprising for Photoshop users.
 On Photoshop you can use groups to just clean your layer stack and keep blending mode of your layer compositing through all the stack.
 In Krita the compositing will happen at first level inside the group, then taking into account the blending mode of the group itself.
-Both system have pros and cons.
+Both systems have pros and cons.
 Krita’s way is more predictable according to some artists,  compositing-wise.
 The PS way leads to a cleaner and better ordered layer stack visually wise.

 Multi Layer Transform or Move
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^